CSCI-39548-FA22/course-syllabus/README.md

   * Minimal web framework build on top of NodeJS.

 And additional documentations around frameworks that we'll take a look at.

+In lieu of office hours, we will be leveraging Slack as a class-wide communication/collaboration platform.
+You can post questions/comments on anything regarding our course materials, assignment and projects.
+Please do be respectful of on another and avoid any (unintentional) plagiarism on the platform.

 ---